francescoseccamonte/kalman/README.md

 The library is header-only, and uses fixed-size Eigen matrices for performance.

 Disclaimer: I wrote this project to simply brush up my C++ skills, and review the Kalman filter.
-This means the code is not particularly optimized, and some design choices are suboptimal.
+This means the code is not particularly optimized, and some design choices are not optimal.

 ## Prerequisites